Wednesday 27th July

 Start: Bushcamp, mile 2164

 We set out early today, desperate to avoid the heat of yesterday.
 We left Steve asleep on his hammock, and Dan filtering water by the creek.

 Similar to yesterday we were climbing up through a moss-coated temperate rainforest.
 It didn’t take long for it to feel very humid.
 When filtering water at the first stream Dan passed us by, and a comment was made about his sweaty knees!
 Everything was rapidly beginning to stick to me.
-In those morning hours whilst trying to avoid treading on one of the fat, juicy slugs scattered along the path my mind was wondering.
-Maybe Washington will ease up on us?
+In those morning hours whilst trying to avoid treading on one of the fat juicy slugs scattered along the path, my mind was fixated on a single thought: will Washington ease up on us?
 I just cannot bring myself to look at the elevation charts through fear of immediately bailing!

 We pushed ourselves to reach Trout Creek for lunch, 11 miles in.
 Dan met us there, and within just a few minutes I was surprised to see Steve arrive.
 Wow, either he hikes like a manic, or we take way too many ‘breathers’!
 We had bagels with cream cheese and jam for lunch (another heavy treat I had been carrying), but it tasted so good.
 Thanks to Steve, the topic of Big Foot came up.
 Apparently we are now in his territory.
 If he does indeed exist.
 I hope not – I have enough to worry about with bears and cougars!